daramaneckaa/daramaneckaa/README.md

 3	User successfully registered	|

-**Step to reproduse**
+**Step to reproduce**
 |Step Details|Expected Results| Pass/Failed |
 |-------------|------------|---------|
-1	Co to the "Login" section	|	The profile is opened with field for entering number|		Pass 2	Enter the correct number on the "Number" field	|	The number is displayed on the "Number" field|	Pass 3	Enter "Next"	|	The field for entering the code is displayed.
-The message "Code from SMS sent to +380679585985""is displayed in the profile"	|	Pass
+1	Co to the "Login" section	|	The profile is opened with a field for entering a number|		Pass 2	Enter the correct number in the "Number" field	|	The number is displayed in the "Number" field|	Pass 3	Enter "Next"	|	The field for entering the code is displayed.
+The message "Code from SMS sent to +380679585985" is displayed in the profile"	|	Pass

 ---